hummatli/AndroidAppUpdater/README.md

 ```

 ###End
 Thats all.
 If you have any probelm with setting and using library please let me know.
-Write to settarxan@gmail.com.
+Create [issue](https://github.com/hummatli/MAHAndroidUpdater/issues) or write to settarxan@gmail.com.
 I will help.

 ###To contribute
 I am open to here offers and opinions from you